 The major focus of the program will be developmental and reproductive biology in mammals, but instructive evolutionary comparisons with other phyla will be explored.

-Well-funded laboratories by distinguished scientists offer research opportunities in areas that include fertilization, developmental biology, stem cells, and congenital deformities.
+Well-funded laboratories by distinguished scientists offer research opportunities in areas that include fertilization, developmental biology, stem cells, congenital deformities, and anatomical imaging.

 Educational Objectives of the M.S. and Ph.D.
 Degrees:

 At the completion of the Developmental and Reproductive Biology Graduate Program, the doctoral candidate will be able to:

 1. Demonstrate sufficient breadth and depth of knowledge to effectively teach classes in biomedical sciences.

 2. Demonstrate mastery of evaluating scientific publications, including: techniques for searching the literature; applying principles of measurement; and interpretation of the findings reported in scientific publications.

 3. Prepare and present reports on their work at seminars or meetings of scientific societies.